CTJaeger/ioBroker.tronwallets/README.md

 [![NPM](https://nodei.co/npm/iobroker.tronwallets.png?downloads=true)](https://nodei.co/npm/iobroker.tronwallets/)

 ## Description of Adapter
 This adapter allows you to read the TRON Wallet data using the trxplorer API.
 Any number of wallets can be read.
+Also, the current price of BTC and TRX is pulled by the Binance API.

+## SAFETY NOTICE
+Please NEVER enter the private key in the input fields but ONLY the public wallet addresses of the TRON network.

+## In planning
+* calculations

 ## Changelog